Where to find South Devon wine tours

 Sharpham in Totnes

-It’s a well-proved formula that has won Sharpham multiple awards for all of its produce.
+It’s a well-proven formula that has won Sharpham multiple awards for all of its produce.

-You can book a range of wine tours at Sharpham, from guided tours of the vineyard followed by tastings of wine and cheese, to self guided walks with tasing notes so you can experience everything at your own pace.
+You can book a range of wine tours at Sharpham, from guided tours of the vineyard followed by tastings of wine and cheese to self-guided walks with tasting notes so you can experience everything at your own pace.

 Calancombe Estate in Modbury

-2021 is the first year that Calancombe has offered guided and self-guided tours.
-They are available on Thursday to Sunday throughout the year.
+Calancombe has offered guided and self-guided tours from Thursday to Sunday throughout the year.
 Options are available with lunch or a Devon cream tea.

 Find out where to buy more Devon gins.

 It’s thought that vines have been grown here in Teignmouth for more than 2,000 years, with the Romans being the first to take advantage of the south-facing slopes and well-drained soil.

 You can book wine tours at Old Walls all year round.
 As well as finding out about production and having a guided tasting, lunch is provided in the vineyard’s Regent’s Bistro.

 Tours can be booked for every Friday and Saturday and every first and third Sunday of the month between April and the end of September.
 Between October and March, tours run every Friday, Saturday and Sunday.